silahian/VisualHFT/README.md

 Lot of things need to be improved, so please be patience.
 And if you have the skills to code, and ideas, happy to include contributions.

+## About me
-**About me**: I’ve been building high-frequency trading software for the past 10 years.
+I’ve been building high-frequency trading software for the past 10 years.
 Primarily using C++, for the core system, which always runs in a collocated server next to the exchange.

 If you want to learn more about what I’ve been doing, checkout my blog at <https://medium.com/@ariel-silahian> or follow me in twitter @sisSoftware

+## History
-**History**: I created this visualization dashboard to allow us to visualize what was going on the main HFT system, residing in a collocated software, and with no human interaction.
+I created this visualization dashboard to allow us to visualize what was going on the main HFT system, residing in a collocated software, and with no human interaction.
 The goal was to have a quick peek on what was happening, how many orders were being sent and how, how the market was and control some of the strategy parameters.

-**How to Install and Run the project**: the server app must send the following websocket messages:
+## How to Install and Run the project
+The server app must send the following websocket messages:

 - [Active Orders](https://github.com/silahian/VisualHFT/blob/master/WS_input_json/ActiveOrders.json)
 - [Exposures](https://github.com/silahian/VisualHFT/blob/master/WS_input_json/Exposures.json)